CAMBODIA

 What we achieved

-WWM is convinced that the work of Aki Ra and all the other deminers at CSHD represent a significant contribution to Cambodia's economic development.
+WWM is convinced that the work of CSHD represents a significant contribution to Cambodia's economic development.
 Soil is the basis of existence in many rural regions.
 Producing more than enough to cover one's own needs is a first step into a better future.

 Pictures: CSHD